-All activity through September 30, 2018 relates to the Company's formation and the initial public offering ("Initial Public Offering"), and, since the closing of the Initial Public Offering, a search for a Business Combination candidate.
+All activity through September 30, 2019 relates to the Company's formation and the initial public offering ("Initial Public Offering"), and, since the closing of the Initial Public Offering, a search for a Business Combination candidate.
 The Company has selected December 31 as its fiscal year end.

 The registration statement for the Company's Initial Public Offering was declared effective on June 19, 2018.
-On June 22, 2018, the Company consummated its Initial Public Offering of 15,525,000 units (each, a "Unit" and collectively, the "Units"), including 2,025,000 Units issued pursuant to the exercise in full of the underwriters' overallotment option, at \$10.00 per Unit, generating gross proceeds of \$155.25 million, and incurring offering costs of approximately \$9.2 million, inclusive of \$5.4338 million in deferred underwriting commissions (Note 3).
+On June 22, 2018, the Company consummated its Initial Public Offering of 15,525,000 units (each, a "Unit" and collectively, the "Units" and with respect to the ordinary shares included in the Units, the "Public Shares"), including 2,025,000 Units issued pursuant to the exercise in full of the underwriters' over-allotment option, at \$10.00 per Unit, generating gross proceeds of \$155.25 million, and incurring offering costs of approximately \$9.3 million, inclusive of \$5.4338 million in deferred underwriting commissions (Note 3).

-Simultaneously with the closing of the Initial Public Offering, the Company consummated the private placement ("Private Placement") of7,760,000 warrants (each, a "Private Placement Warrant" and collectively, the "Private Placement Warrants") at a price of \$1.00 per Private Placement Warrant in a private placement to the Sponsor, Level Field Capital, LLC ("Sponsor") and certain funds and accounts managed by subsidiaries of BlackRock, Inc. (collectively, "anchor investor"), generating gross proceeds of \$7.76 million (Note 4).
+Simultaneously with the closing of the Initial Public Offering, the Company consummated the private placement ("Private Placement") of 7,760,000 warrants (each, a "Private Placement Warrant" and collectively, the "Private Placement Warrants") at a price of \$1.00 per Private Placement Warrant in a private placement to the Sponsor, Level Field Capital, LLC ("Sponsor") and certain funds and accounts managed by subsidiaries of BlackRock, Inc. (collectively, "anchor investor"), generating gross proceeds of \$7.76 million (Note 4).